magv/ratracer/README.md

 reconstruct these traces.

 The `ratracer` tool additionally contains means to:
-- trace arbitrary arithmentic expressions from textual files;
+- trace arbitrary arithmetic expressions from textual files;
 - trace the solutions of systems of linear equations;
 - expand any trace into a series.